oncodash/ontoweaver/README.md

         - version: 0.1
 ```

-The metadata defined in the `metadata` section will be added to all nodes
+The metadata defined in the `metadata` section will be added to all nodes and
+edges created during the mapping process.

+#### How to add the column of origin as a property to all nodes

-created during the mapping process.
-In addition to the user defined metadata,
+In addition to the user defined metadata, a property field
-a property field  `add_source_column_names_as` is also available.
-It allows
+`add_source_column_names_as` is also available.
+It allows to indicate the column
-to indicate the column name in which the data was found, as a property.
+name in which the data was found, as a property to each *node*.
+Note that this
+is not added to *edges*, because they are not mapped from a column *per se*.

 For example, if the label of a node is extracted from the "indication" column,
 and you indicate `add_source_column_name_as: source_column`, the node will have